East Asian Studies

 An integral part of the process of modernity that brought unprecedented wealth and power to the area was Euroamerican imperialism, whose impact on the colonised world was very different from its impact on the metropole (as it was also on the colonisers’ own underclasses).
 The rights that were supposed to be guaranteed by Les Droits de l’Homme at home (and abroad) were frustrated by laissez-faire abroad (and at home).
 The paradigms of political science and international relations that the developed world has invented and considered universal (Realism, Liberalism and Social Constructivism), have been seriously challenged by the former colonies.

-The postcolonial and postmodern paradigms question the validity of the Euroamerican paradigms and their “universal” value and assume alternative visions of a new world order.
+The postcolonial and postmodernist paradigms question the validity of the Euroamerican paradigms and their “universal” value and assume alternative visions of a new world order.
 During the 1990s there was a major debate between “Universal Values” and “Asian Values” in an attempt to explain the differences between Euroamerican capitalism (with the Protestant work ethic as a motor according to Max Weber) and Asian capitalism (especially East Asian capitalism, with Confucian ethics as its motor).
-The “Beijing Consensus,” which preaches that each country develop according to its own historical, social, economic and political circumstances, competes with the “Washington Consensus,” which proposes a uniform model for everyone.
+The “Beijing Consensus,” which preaches that each country develop according to its own historical, social, economic and political circumstances, competes with the “Washington Consensus,” which proposes a uniform neoliberal model for everyone.

 If as a result of these discussions the value of modernity as a model has been called into question, what kind of model or models could be an alternative?
 Is modernity a single, absolute and universal process?
 Are there “coeval” or “multiple” or “alternative” modernities?
 Are there alternative paths to modernity?
 Should we reject modernity and build a postmodern world order?
 Are there “non-Western” theories of international Relations?